-A ganglion cyst is a fluid-filled sac that is usually attached to either a tendon sheath or a joint lining.
+A ganglion cyst is a fluid-filled sac.
+It is usually attached to the membrane that surrounds a tendon or a joint lining.
 Ganglion cysts usually appear on the back of the wrist.
 They may also be on the underside of the wrist, the hand, the fingers, or the feet.
-Ganglion cysts are always noncancerous.
+Ganglion cysts are not cancerous.

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 Most ganglion cysts are easily diagnosed based on the location and appearance.
-The doctor may use a small needle to remove some of the cyst's fluid for testing.

 Some ganglion cysts go away without treatment.
 If the cyst is very tender or unsightly, you may want treatment.
-Even with treatment, ganglion cysts often return.
+Even with treatment, ganglion cysts can return.

-Note: Do not attempt to smash the cyst with a heavy object (a traditional home remedy).
-This is unlikely to get rid of the cyst and more likely to injure you.
+Note: Do not attempt to smash the cyst with a heavy object, a traditional home remedy.
+This is unlikely to get rid of the cyst, but it is likely to cause injury.

 You may need to wear a splint on your wrist.
 Ganglion cysts usually get smaller with less activity and larger with more activity.